b3tinsky/---Orange-Compiler/README.md

 - No tests added in this run, since some core things to quadruple generation are yet to be added.
 This means that if I added the tests, I would have to refactor them later.
 - Constant variable handling is still pending.
 I added starter code, but I don't know if thats the way to do it.
 Maybe in a later class recording the teacher will explain how to do it.

+---

+### 📆 September 27 🕓 17:01
+- Refactored parser's arithmetic expressions.
+I noticed that the way the grammar was written was wrong, since even though it works for precedence, it doesn't for order of operations (it was designed for right association).
+Fixed it for relational and logical as well.
+- Fixed parenthesis usage.
+Before, the parenthesis were basically ignored.
+Now a 'fake floor' is created every time a parenthesis is observed, and its removed whenever the parenthesis ends.
+- Added input_17
+- Added a basic test for quadruple generation, to see if correct order, precedence, associativity and generation are achieved.

 # Reference

 ## Official Documentation